MetaMask/metamask-docs/snaps/how-to/communicate-errors.md

 # Communicate errors

 The Snaps SDK exposes a set of known errors that can be thrown from your Snap code without crashing the Snap.
+See the [Snaps known errors reference](../reference/known-errors.md) for the full list of errors.

 ## Import and throw errors

-To throw these known errors, you have to import them from the `@metamask/snaps-sdk` package, then throw them where needed.
-Here's an example:
+To throw these known errors, first import them from the `@metamask/snaps-sdk` package, then throw them where needed.
+For example:

 ```typescript
 import type { OnRpcRequestHandler } from '@metamask/snaps-sdk';